stuartellis/multiform/README.md

 ## TODOs

-- Determine whether managing sub-groups of stacks is in scope, with run lists or dependency declaration.
-A directory with sym links per list may be sufficient.
 - Determine whether to use Terraform workspaces to implement stack instances.
-- Finalise persistence for backend config settings.
+- Standardise backend config settings.
 - Standardise path for remote state files.
-- Complete implementation of -backend-config handling.
 - Define handling of separator characters in identifiers.
 - Define standard path structure for Parameter Store.
 - Provide guidance on handling of secrets.
+- Provide guidance on executing commands on multiple stacks.
 - Improve guidance on cross-stack references.